-San Pedro de Alcantara is a coastal town on the Costa del Sol located a few minutes’ drive from Puerto Banus; it comes under the jurisdiction of Marbella town hall.
-Located some 65 km from Malaga airport, San Pedro is accessible by car on the N340, the AP7 toll road or by bus.
+San Pedro de Alcántara is a coastal town on the Costa del Sol a few minutes’ drive from Puerto Banús, and coming under the jurisdiction of Marbella municipality.
+Located 65 kilometres from Málaga-Costa del Sol Airport, San Pedro de Alcántara is accessible by car on the N-340 coastal road or the A-P7 toll road, or by bus.

-In terms of roads and public transport, the town itself is well connected and easily accessible to and from other regions of Andalucía and Spain as a whole.
+In terms of roads and public transport, the town itself is well connected and conveniently accessible to and from other areas of Andalucía and Spain as a whole.

 The town was officially founded as a farming community in 1860 by the first Marques of Duero, General Martin Gutierrez de la Concha e Irigoyen

-Traditionally, due to its fertile grounds and climate, San Pedro de Alcantara was a farming community, in addition to this many locals lived off fishing too.
-Over the years, building became a much bigger industry therefore leaving farming and fishing and move into construction.
+Traditionally, thanks to its fertile grounds and climate, San Pedro de Alcántara was a farming community, with many locals also living off fishing.
+Over the years, building became a much bigger industry, and people left farming and fishing to move into construction – and residential-tourism.

-San Pedro de Alcantara has over the years been the centre of attention for many tourists as well as foreigners looking for a new life abroad, current yet still, even though this influx of new inhabitants caused the town to grow and to become and multicultural location, many areas still remain traditionally Spanish.
+San Pedro de Alcántara has over the years been a popular destination for both tourists and foreigners looking for a new life abroad.
+Even though this influx of new inhabitants caused the town to grow rapidly, and become a premier multicultural location on the Coast, many areas still remain traditionally Spanish.

-The current population of San Pedro de Alcantara is in the region of 27 to 28,000 inhabitants with numerous foreigners residing full time.
+The current population of San Pedro de Alcántara is in the region of 35,000 inhabitants, with numerous foreigners residing full-time.

-There are numerous points of interest to visit in San Pedro such as:
+There are numerous points of interest for visitors to San Pedro de Alcántara…

-The Church in the centre by the square – The church was built by the Marques del Duero and opened for mass in August 1869, it is built in colonial style somewhat similar to San Luis Villa
+Centre square church – Built by the Marques del Duero and opened for mass in August 1869, the church is built in a colonial style similar to San Luis Villa.

-San Luis Villa – This was originally built by the Marques del Duero as an administration centre during the planning and building of the town,
+San Luis Villa – This was originally built by the Marques del Duero as an administration centre during the town’s planning and building.

-The factory was officially opened in 1871, within the industrial complex, there was also a winery which produced a high quality Muscatel wine.
-In addition to these, there was also an alcohol factory, today, it houses a polyvalent cultural centre.
+The factory was officially opened in 1871, within the industrial complex, and there was also a winery which produced a high-quality muscatel wine, and an alcohol factory that currently houses a cultural centre.